ChrisZZhong/chriszzhong.github.io/_posts/2023-04-06-Dependency-Injection.md

 ### Three types of dependency injection

-Use `@Autowired` to inject dependency, Setter injection is recommended.
+Use `@Autowired` to inject dependency, Setter injection is recommended if circular dependency exists. constructor injection is recommended if we want to inject immutable class.

 1. `constructor` injection
 2. `Setter` injection
    make setter injection mandatory: @Required, recently recommend constructor
 3. `Field` injection

-### Circular dependency
+### Circular dependency & Field injection

-Constructor injection sometimes causes circular dependency, the field injection cannot be injected to the immutable class, and it is tight coupling.
+Constructor injection sometimes causes circular dependency, the field injection cannot be injected to the immutable class also only support in Spring framework, and it is tight coupling.

 ### Dependency ambiguity